Procedural Synthesis of Synthesizable Molecules: Methodology

-We simulate a Markov Process on $\mathcal{T}$, the set of all binary trees for discovering tree structures that maximize similarity between $M$ and the program’s output.
-The details for how we bootstrap and apply $\mathcal{T}$ is in App \ref{app:eda}.
-We adopt the Metropolis-Hastings algorithm with proposal distribution $J(T_1,T_2) \propto \exp(-\lambda \cdot \text{dist}(T_1,T_2))$.
-The scoring function is $\pi(T) \propto \exp(-\beta \cdot \text{dist}(M, \text{exec}(F(M,T))) )$ where $\lambda, \beta$ are parameters to tradeoff exploration with exploitation.
-In other words, we use the inner-loop to score candidates in $\mathcal{T}_k$.
-The optional outer loop benefits from the amortized nature of the inner loop.
-This highlights how our multi-step factorization decouples the syntactic and semantic components of a complete solution.
-Next, we discuss our amortized learning strategy for each step.
+We simulate a Markov process on $\gT$ for discovering skeletons whose decoding will maximize the similarity between $M$ and the program’s output (Figure \ref{fig:mcmc} (Left)).
+The details for how we bootstrap and apply $\gT$ is in App. \ref{app:eda}.
+We adopt the Metropolis-Hastings algorithm with proposal distribution $q(T\,|\, T_0) \propto \exp(-\lambda\, d_{\gT}(T,T_0))$ and scoring function $ f(T) \propto \exp(-\beta\, d_{\mathcal{M}}(M, F(M,T)))$, where $\lambda$ and $\beta$ are parameters that trade-off exploration with exploitation, $d_{\gT}$ is the tree edit distance, and $d_{\mathcal{M}}$ is the Tanimoto distance.
+In other words, we use the inner loop to score candidates in $\gT$.